crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 The key defining characteristic of ethical hacking in comparison to other hacking practices is the legal imperative: ethical hacking is unambiguously legal.
 The practices of ethical hackers are governed by a legal framework.
 Ethical hackers have authorization to hack the target system (Graves, 2010; Palmer, 2001).
 Ethical hackers need prior authorization, stipulated in a legally binding contract with the computer network owners, before attempting to breach a computer network (Bodhani, 2013; Palmer, 2001; Young, Lixuan, & Prybutok, 2007).

-The imperative that testing must be authorized to avoid legal risks is enriched within industry standards/guidelines such as ISO/IEC 27001 (Authorization & Legal Compliance, A.18.1.4) and codes of professional associations such as IEEE Code of Ethics (Ethics 3, 4).
+The imperative that testing must be authorized to avoid legal risks is enriched within the major industry standards/guidelines such as ISO/IEC 27001 (Authorization & Legal Compliance, A.18.1.4) and codes of professional associations such as IEEE Code of Ethics (Ethics 3, 4).

 ### Professional ethics of ethical hackers